jasonrichdarmawan/ProtocolExample/README.md

         Now, imagine you want to change the primary button's background color.
 You will have to change the primary button's background color in each component, 2 times.

         Now, imagine if you use Tokenized color, `primary_button_background`.
-You only need to change the Tokenized color.
-Also, you only have 1 primary button component.
+Now, you only need to change the Tokenized color.
+Also, you will only have 1 primary button component.

     * Imagine you prefer to use `Tokenized color to Hex color` directly and not to Primitive color.